oess/openmm_orion/docs/source/mddatarecord.rst

 .. warning::

-    In the following examples **record** is an *OpenEye Datarecord* produced running the MD floes
+    In the following examples **record** is an *OpenEye Datarecord* produced running MD floes such as *Solvate and Run MD* or *Solvate and Run Protein-Ligand MD*.
+    Starting from the MDOrion pkg v2.0.0, the datasets produced from the *Short Trajectory MD with analysis* floe is "ligand centric" and the MDDatarecord API cannot be directly applied to the produced records.
+However, the API still works on the conformer (poses) ligand sub-records which are still *md records"

 .. code:: python

     from MDOrion.Standards.mdrecord import MDDataRecord

-    # To use the MD Datarecord API an OERecord is converted into a MD DataRecord
+    # To use the MD Datarecord API an MDDataRecord instance is built starting from an OERecord
     md_record = MDDataRecord(record)

     # At this point getters and setters can be used to
-    # extract info from the record
+    # extract info from the md record

     # MD Stage name available
     stage_names = md_record.get_stages_names